tgstation/tgstation-server/README.md

 winget install tgstation-server
 ```

+Note: If you use the `-h` or `--disable-interactivity` winget arguments, you will need to either pre-configure TGS or configure and start the `tgstation-server` service after installing.
+A shortcut will be placed on your desktop and in your start menu to assist with this.

 ##### Installer

 [Download the latest release's tgstation-server-installer.exe](https://github.com/tgstation/tgstation-server/releases/latest).
 Executing it will take you through the process of installing and configuring your server.
+The required dotnet runtime may be installed as a pre-requisite.

+Note: If you use the `/silent` or `/passive` arguments to the installer, you will need to either pre-configure TGS or configure and start the `tgstation-server` service after installing.
+A shortcut will be placed on your desktop and in your start menu to assist with this.

 ##### Manual